Clear Cache, Cookies and History in Chrome

 Time range

-4. Click the "Clear data" button
+4. Click the "Delete from this device" button

 Once you have made your selection of what data you want Chrome to clear, click the "Clear data" button to clear those items.

-Screenshot of the Clear Data button
+Screenshot of the Delete from this device button

 Congratulations, you have now cleared your selected browsing data from your computer.
 You can simply close this tab and continue to use Chrome.